 Although Camden Market (pictured) is probably the most well-known market in London, the city also has numerous other great street markets to offer: Brick Lane, Portobello Road Market or Covent Garden, for example.
 You should definitely visit one of these markets during your stay in London.

 Our tip: If you have enough time, allow yourselves a whole morning to explore one of the markets.
-Afterwards you can have lunch at one of the many cookshops.
-It’s also possible to book a personal tour of Camden Market with a German guide.
-Click here to find out everything you need to know about Camden Market and get a true taste of London’s markets.
+Afterward, you can have lunch at one of the many cookshops.

 5. Discover the magical world of Harry Potter